uqlibrary/technology-training/R/heatmaps_intermediate.md

       * data
       * plots

-### Make sure you have ggplot2 installed and loaded
 Exercise 2 - setting up (1 min)

   * create a new R script file called "heatmaps.R"